matter-labs/era-test-node/README.md

    make run
    ```

+## 📄 System Contracts

+The system contract within the node can be specified via the `--dev-system-contracts` option.
+It can take one of the following options:
+   * `built-in`: Use the compiled built-in contracts
+   * `built-in-no-verify`: Use the compiled built-in contracts, but without signature verification
+   * `local`: Load contracts from `ZKSYNC_HOME`

 ## 📃 Logging

 The node may be started in either of `debug`, `info`, `warn` or `error` logging levels via the `--log` option: